fhumbertodf/dicionario/Textos01.md

 >*Today is Jessica's first day of kindergarten.
 Jessica and her parents walk to school.
-Jessica's Mom walks with her to her classroom.
+Jessica's mom walks with her to her classroom.
 Jessica meets her teacher.
 His name is Mr. Parker.
-The school bell rings at 8.45 a.m.
+The school bell rings at 8:45 a.m..
-Jessica hugs and kisses her Mom goodbye.
+Jessica hugs and kisses her mom goodbye.
-Jessica's Mom says "I love you!".
+Jessica's mom says "I love you!".
-At 9 a.m, Jessica stands for the National anthem.
+At 9 a.m, Jessica stands for the national anthem.
 Mr. Parker calls out children's names.
 Each child yells back "here!".
 Mr. Parker teaches them about letters.
 Mr. Parker teaches them about numbers.
-At 10:15 a.m, the students have recess.
+At 10:15 a.m., the students have recess.
 Recess is fun.
 The students get to play and eat.
-At 10:30 a.m, the students go to gym class.
+At 10:30 a.m., the students go to gym class.
-At 11:15 a.m, the students return to Mr. Parker's classroom.
+At 11:15 a.m., the students return to Mr. Parker's classroom.
 Mr. Parker tells the students to sit on the carpet.
 Mr. Parker reads the students a story.
 Mr. Parker teaches the students a song.